 The Mediterranean diet includes garlic, peppers, salad greens, whole wheat pasta, olive oil, and fish.
 It is also low in red meat, processed food, and foods high in simple sugars and unhealthy fats.

-Dietary Tips That Impact Hot Flashes
+Other Dietary Tips for Hot Flashes

 Studies have shown that stabilizing blood glucose levels will help diminish hot flashes.
-A woman can take certain steps to stabilize her glucose levels.
-The primarily way is to not skip any meals or wait too long between meals.
+A woman can take certain steps to stabilize her glucose levels, such as the following:6,7,8

 - Dormire, S. & Howharn, C. (2007).
 The Effect of Dietary Intake on Hot Flashes in Menopausal Women.
 Journal of Obstetric, Gynecologic and Neonatal Nursing, 36(3), 255-262. doi: 10.1111/j.1552-6909.2007.00142.x